-Most mortgages require evidence that you can repay them and typically banks and lenders are interested in your income and credit score.
-If your income, credit score and debt to income ratio are favorable then you should be approved for a mortgage.
+Most mortgages require evidence that you can repay them.
+To prove this, lenders are interested in your income and credit score.
+If your income, credit score and debt to income ratio are favourable then you should be approved for a mortgage with a traditional lender.

-The approval process with traditional lenders can be a time-consuming however.
-Even those with favorable finances can find the process takes a few days from the lenders review, to the document review, to a possible appraisal on the property and so on.
+However, the approval process with traditional lenders can be time-consuming.
+Even those with favourable finances can find the process takes a few days.
+The timelines usually entails the lenders review, documents review, an appraisal and so on.

-As private mortgage lenders lend based more on the collateral, they are less focused on a client’s current finances.
+Private mortgages are based more on the collateral, and the lenders are less focused on a your current finances.

 Private mortgages are typically offered for shorter term such as one or two years.
-There are also open options available that can be paid out at any time.
-The shorter terms can assist with giving more opportunities to reevaluate your financial situation to see if there is the opportunity to move you to a more favorable lending solution and with that one with a potentially lower interest-rate.
+There are also open options available.
+The shorter terms can assist in providing more opportunities to reevaluate your financial situation.
+With future reviews, we can see if there is an opportunity to move you to a more favourable lending solution.
+That solutions being one with a potentially lower interest-rate.
 With an open mortgage, you can pay it off at anytime without a penalty.

 Also, as private mortgages typically come with higher interest-rates it is best to not carry the debt for a long period of time.